 Those with previous sculling experience will be given drills and time to work on improving their boat moving ability.

-There will be four, two-week sessions of morning classes and four, two-week sessions of afternoon classes:
+There will be three, two-week blocks of morning classes and three, two-week blocks of afternoon classes (total of 6 sessions):

-There will be no make-up for the July 4th classes (which will be cancelled due to the unsafe conditions that prevail on the Charles River on that date) or for any classes cancelled because of weather (primarily thunderstorms and lightning).
+There will be no make-up for the July 4th classes (which will be cancelled due to the unsafe conditions that prevail on the Charles River on that date) or for any classes cancelled because of weather (primarily thunderstorms and lightning and high winds).

-All classes will be focused on sculling in singles and doubles and will be limited to 8 rowers with one coach supervising four boats.
+All classes will be focused on sculling in singles or doubles and will be limited to 8 rowers with one coach supervising four boats.

 Eligibility and Acceptance